Last updated on .

 Tophane Fountain

-Next to the Kılıç Ali Pasha Mosque is the Tophane Fountain (Tophane Çeşmesi), which was built in 1732 under Mahmud I. The architect was Kayserili Mehmed Ağa (d.
-1742).
-The fountain has the same design on all four sides and was built in the rococo style.
+Across the street from the mosque is the Tophane Fountain (Tophane Çeşmesi), which was built in 1732 under Mahmud I. The architect was Kayserili Mehmed Ağa (d.
+1742), who designed it in the Rococo style.
+The fountain has the same design on all four sides.

 Tophane Pavilion

-Next to the Nusretiye Mosque is the Tophane Pavilion (Tophane Kasrı).
+A few steps away is the Tophane Pavilion (Tophane Kasrı).
 It was built by English architect William James Smith for Sultan Abdülmecid I and was completed in 1852.
-The pavilion was used when sultans would visit the armory and for welcoming foreign statesmen.
-Abdülmecid I met Grand Duke Konstantin Nikolayevich, the brother of Russian Tsar Alexander II, at the pavilion.
+The pavilion was used during the Sultan’s visits to the armory and to welcome foreign statesmen.
+Abdülmecid I met Grand Duke Konstantin Nikolayevich (1827-1892), the brother of Russian Tsar Alexander II, at the pavilion.
 The international conference to end the Greco-Turkish War was held there in 1897.

 Yazıcızade Han

-At the corner of Boğazkesen and Defterdar Streets, just behind the old armory buildings, is Yazıcızade Han.
+Heading uphill behind the Tophane-i Amire Culture and Art Center is the attractive Yazıcızade Han.
+It sits at the corner of Boğazkesen and Defterdar Streets, just behind the old armory buildings.
 It was built by Ottoman Greek architect E.G. Ladopoulos for the Yazıcızade family and completed in 1905.
 The building contains eclectic decorations and corner bay windows.

 Italian Hospital